hl7au/au-fhir-core/input/pagecontent/comparison.md

 <img src="arrow_up.png" width="16"/> **Stronger**: The CapabilityStatement strengthens a conformance requirement that is present in the AU Core CapabilityStatement (e.g. **SHOULD** to **SHALL**).

 <img src="plus_sign.png" width="16"/> **New**: The CapabilityStatement includes a conformance requirement that is NOT present in the maped AU Core CapabilityStatement.

+*<sup>2</sup>Servers certified under the 21st Century Cures Act for accessing patient data apply additional requirements including requirements to support ALL resources defined in this capability statement with resource conformance SHALL.
+These additional requirements are excluded from comparison.*

 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
  	<colgroup>